10+ Resume Best Practices: A Complete Guide For Every Section

 While hyperlinking is recommended, having the complete URLs allows for easy copying and pasting should the links fail when scanned by an applicant tracking system (ATS).
 (And remember to double-check that they work!)

-Use Teal's AI Resume Builder to plug in the appropriate contact information.
+Use Teal's resume creator to plug in the appropriate contact information.

 Section 2: Target Title